axone-protocol/docs/docs/technical-documentation/governance/governance-extent.md

 Here are some of the supported credentials:

-- **Identity** Credentials: These credentials establish and verify the acting entities' identity within a zone's context.
+- **Identity Credentials**: These credentials establish and verify the acting entities' identity within a zone's context.
 These credentials can be verified by restricting [Decentralized Identities](https://www.w3.org/TR/did-core/) through the expression of blacklists or whitelists, thereby controlling authorized identities.
 - **Qualification Credentials**: These credentials certify acting entities' qualifications, skills, or expertise relevant to the governance process.
 - **Reputation Credentials**: These credentials provide information about acting entities' reputations or track records in the OKP4 ecosystem or other ecosystems.
 They can be based on past performance, ratings, reviews, or endorsements from trusted and acknowledge sources.
 - **Token-related Credentials**: These credentials bring the proof of token ownership in a wallet, token staking in specific blockchains, token voting, and token transfer history, to list a few — all of which serve as evidence of active participation and contributions within the blockchain ecosystem.